datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 Of course, you can also store this new list in a variable, `fam_height_ext` for example.

-Finally, deleting a list is also pretty straightforward, you'll have to use `del` here.
+Finally, deleting elements from a list is also pretty straightforward, you'll have to use `del` here.
 Take this line, for example, that deletes the element with index 2, so "emma", from the list:

 If you check out fam_height now, you'll see that the "emma" string is gone now.
 Because you've removed an index, all elements that came after "emma" scooted over by one index.
-If you again run the same line, you're again removing the element at index 2, which is emma's length, 1.68 centimeters:
+If you again run the same line, you're again removing the element at index 2, which is emma's height, 1.68 centimeters:

 Understanding how Python lists actually work behind the scenes becomes pretty important now.
 What actually happens when you create a new list, `x`, like this?